12 Characters in Search of an Apocalypse: On the Road: Essay

-The essay 12 Characters in Search of an Apocalypse was written by United States author Andrew Boyd and published April 2017 in issue 11 of The Dark Mountain Project.
+The essay 12 Characters in Search of an Apocalypse was written by American author Andrew Boyd and published April 2017 in issue 11 of The Dark Mountain Project.
 The title is a reference to the absurdist play Six Characters in Search of an Author by Luigi Pirandello.
-The 12 independent sections of the essay are each told from viewpoint of a very different person, living in the USA - "as diverse as America itself."
+The 12 independent sections of the essay are each told from viewpoint of a very different person, living in the USA – "as diverse as America itself."
 Andrew has described these as Characters, Sketches, or A slice of inner life.

 Boyd performed some of the Characters at the launch party for Dark Mountain Issue 11 held at Wild Goose Space in Bristol on 12 May 2017.

 The essays are part of the larger project I Want a Better Catastrophe due out in early 2020.

 As of December 2019, the essay has been translated into German, Arabic, Romanian, French, and Spanish.

 Roadshow

 In August 2017, a group from Giraffe Social Enterprises, a community interest company in Wales, began a travelling performance of the monologues to encourage community-wide conversations about the challenge of climate change.
 12 Characters in Search of an Apocalypse ...On the Road has been performed venues as diverse as private homes, festivals, cafes, hacker conventions, intentional communities, and Quaker centers.

 Because of significant amount of audience participation each gathering is distinct, depending on the combination of organizers, participants, and place.
 The first publicly advertised gathering happened in a private home on Kent Road in Portsmouth.

 An organizer of On the Road describes the events as gatherings rather than performances or plays: "We've called them 'Gatherings' because we haven't found a more descriptive label that fits.
 They are half performances (we read the monologues and people listen for 45 minutes) and half conversations (in between every 3rd monologue there are interludes for neighbors to share with one another and after the readings are finished there is 90 minutes for an open hosted conversation).
 Currently my focus is learning how to assist people to share candidly and listen vulnerably during the conversation."